Skip to content

 Myth #5

-It’s not rape if it's your wife or girlfriend.
+It’s not rape if it's your wife or girlfriend

-Fact: Rape is always rape.
+The facts: rape is always rape.
 If someone wants to take part in any kind of sexual activity with another person then they must get their consent.
 Every.
 Single.
 Time.
 It doesn’t matter if they’ve been married to the other person for 50 years – if the other person doesn’t consent, it’s rape.
 And it's illegal.

 A couple who have just got married sit together holding hands.